brownrw8/great-big-example-application/README.md

 scientists are above that and only engage in abstract thought of conceptual, unreal demos" (and exposure to code used to conduct real business is somehow a detriment to learning abstract concepts?).

-"Demo/blog creators don't have time to provide the material of lessons in the context of a finished product" (like what they have readily at hand because they do this every day for a living).
+"Creators of many tutorials don't have time to implement all of them as parts of the same big example (like what they have readily at hand because they do this every day for a living), so they need to make each one from scratch by spending the time to simplify the approaches they use on the job."

+"It could take as many as five or even six minutes to install all the packages for a big example."

 "Bloated!!"

 There's a strange resistance to using big, commercial-grade examples as the _primary_ instrument of web development education or even at all.
 Would you teach automotive engineering using go-karts?
 Home construction using just windows?
 I don't understand the resistance, not even a little.
-The case seems pretty plain to me but for to settle the matter, here are some reasons why I think web development should be taught using big examples:
+The case seems pretty plain to me but to settle the matter, here are some reasons why I think web development should be taught using big examples:

     1. Real code answers every question, not just what the authors of tutorials choose to answer through